 I recently had the honour of writing a guest blog post for Em from Planning with Em.
-I enjoyed writing the piece and thought I would share the same information on my own blog here.
+I enjoyed writing the piece and thought I would share how to energy plan YOUR day on my own blog here.
 It’s not exactly the same so if you would like to read the article over on her blog you can read it here.
 In that article I explain what I mean by energy planning.

 WHY IT’S IMPORTANT